cysouw/diathesis/text/c07_reflexive.md

 The verbs in this section are intransitive verbs [@next a] that allow for both a resultative construction [@next b], see [@sec:prepositions-intransitive-location-as-result] and a possessor-to-dative alternation [@next c], see [@sec:prepositions-possessor-of-location-to-dative-experiencer-accusative], leading possibly to a dative reflexive *sich* pronoun [@next d].

 Although this diathesis does appear to be a regular stack of different diatheses, the intermediate resultative construction [@next b] seems odd.
-Also, this construction appears to be frequently taking an *aus* prepositional phrase, though there does not seem to be any syntactic reason for this preference.
-In summary, there appears to be something idiomatic going on in this reflexive construction warranting more research.
+Also, the resultative diathesis appears to be frequently taking an *aus* prepositional phrase, though there does not seem to be any syntactic reason for this preference.
+In summary, there appears to be something idiomatic going on in this construction warranting more research.

 ::: ex
 a.
 Ich heule.